ali7ali/Alpha-Google-Map-For-Elementor/README.md

 == Upgrade Notice ==

-= 1.0.9 =
+= 1.1.0 =
-Compatibility for WP 6.4 and bug fix for clicked pins.
+Compatibility for WP 6.5 and optimize the plugin assets loading method.

 == Frequently Asked Questions ==